-In addition to the greens, our crèche, our nativity scene, brings in even more of the outdoors.
-We have a camel and a few sheep.
+In addition to the greens, the typical crèche, or nativity scene brings in even more of the outdoors.
+There are often a few sheep.
 There is of course an ox and a donkey.
 The shepherds are there, and the wise men usually ride in on a camel or even an elephant—all inside the church or home where a crèche is placed.

 Bringing things from the outside in is really at the heart of Christmas, because that’s exactly what God has been doing since the beginning of time.

 Remember Adam and Eve began as the ultimate insiders.
 They were inside the garden of Eden, paradise, a magical place and state of being.
 But their curiosity got the best of them and before they knew it, they had stepped outside the garden.
 It’s as though they lost their way, they forgot who they were, they forgot where they lived.
 And so, God began a plan to bring them, and us their children, back inside.
 This movement of outside-in would take place through the directional sense of the second Eve’s “yes.”
 It would take place through the cry of the second Adam—first as a baby, then as a man, and finally as God-returning-to-God, as God-in-Trinity.